glibin/gameminer-faq/README_en.md

 ## Where i can get crates?

 Crates drops for playing mini-slots, for creating and entering giveaways.
-News anout it: [http://gameminer.ru/news/78](http://gameminer.ru/news/78) In future there will be trade function, and you will be able to trade for items from your Gameminer-inventory on the boxes / keys / paint and other stuff
+News anout it: [http://gameminer.ru/news/78](http://gameminer.ru/news/78) In future there will be a trade function and you will be able to trade for items from your Gameminer-inventory on the boxes / keys / paint and other stuff

-## Where i can get the key for crates?
+## Where can I get a key for my crates?

 At this moment you can only buy it.
 Here: [http://gameminer.ru/inventory/keys](http://gameminer.ru/inventory/keys) (1 key = 20 gold)

 ## How to open crate?

 Go to inventory: [http://gameminer.net/account/inventory](http://gameminer.net/account/inventory) Choose key, press «Use».
 Then choose crate, that you like.
-After opening you will see your loot from crate.
+After opening you will see your loot from the crate.
 Crate and key will dissappear after use.

 ## How do I pass Crate /Stuff to another user?